Last updated on April 16, 2026

 #4.
 Sea Gate Restoration / Sea Gate, Reborn

-Sea Gate Restoration is a modal double-faced card that essentially doubles your hand when its front face resolves.
-It eliminates your maximum hand size until the end of the game, but it’s especially useful when Sea Gate, Reborn saves you from being mana-locked early on.
+Sea Gate Restoration is one of the best bolt lands: a modal double-faced land that essentially doubles your hand when its front face resolves.
+This excellent flip land eliminates your maximum hand size until the end of the game, but it’s especially useful when Sea Gate, Reborn saves you from being mana-locked early on.

 #3.
 Decanter of Endless Water